getcarina/getcarina.com/_reference/2016-10-31-carina-cli.md

 #### Profiles
-You can save credentials under a profile name in the `~/.carina/config.toml` file, and then specify that profile name with the `--profile` flag—for example, `carina --profile cloud1`.
+You can save credentials under a profile name in the `~/.carina/config.toml` file, and then specify that profile name with the `--profile`, or by setting the `CARINA_PROFILE` environment variable.
 The file is in the [TOML file format](https://github.com/toml-lang/toml) and is not encrypted.

-**Note**: When using profiles, flags and ambient environment variables are ignored.
+**Note**: When using profiles, other authentication flags and ambient environment variables are ignored.

 Following is a sample configuration file: